Certora/Documentation/docs/cvl/types.md

 the Prover will check the rule on every method of every contract on the {term}`scene`, with every possible set of method arguments.

+The Prover will generate a separate output for each possible value of each `method` variable in a rule.
+You can request that the Prover only run with specific methods using the {ref}`--method` and {ref}`--contract` command line arguments.
+The set of methods can also be restricted using {ref}`rule filters
+<rule-filters>`.

 Variables of type `method` can only be declared as an argument to the rule or directly in the body of a rule.
 They may not be nested inside of `if` statements or declared in CVL functions.
 They may be passed as arguments to